 (3) The Minister is to complete the winding-up of the operations and affairs of the college as soon as practicable after the closing day and for that purpose the Minister has, and may exercise, any powers that are necessary.

-(4) Despite section 54 of the Financial Administration and Audit Act 1985 an order under section 35 or 56(1) may specify the person who is to be the accountable authority for the purposes of the report required by section 66 of that Act with respect to the period from 1 January in a year until the completion of the winding up of the operations and affairs of the college under subsection (3), and Division 14 of Part II of that Act applies to that person as the accountable authority of the college as if that period were a full financial year.
+(4) Despite section 55 of the Financial Management Act 2006 an order under section 35 or 56(1) may specify the person who is to be the accountable authority for the purposes of the report required by Part 5 of that Act with respect to the period from 1 January in a year until the completion of the winding up of the operations and affairs of the college under subsection (3), and Part 5 of that Act applies to that person as the accountable authority of the college as if that period were a full financial year.

+[Section 66 amended by No. 77 of 2006 s.
+17.]

 67. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.